odoo/odoo/doc/setup/deploy.rst

-Since Odoo 11.0, you can enforce ssl connection between Odoo and PostgreSQL. in Odoo the db_sslmode control the ssl security of the connection with value choosed out of 'disable', 'allow', 'prefer', 'require', 'verify-ca' or 'verify-full'
+Since Odoo 11.0, you can enforce ssl connection between Odoo and PostgreSQL. in Odoo the db_sslmode control the ssl security of the connection with value chosen out of 'disable', 'allow', 'prefer', 'require', 'verify-ca' or 'verify-full'

 `PostgreSQL Doc <https://www.postgresql.org/docs/current/static/libpq-ssl.html>`_